haddocking/haddocking.github.io/education/index.md

 ## Courses

-* [Structural Bioinformatics & Modelling](/education/molmod/): a MSc course aimed at those interested in learning homology modelling, molecular simulation, and docking of biological molecules.
+* [Structural Bioinformatics & Modelling](/education/molmod/): A MSc course aimed at those interested in learning homology modelling, molecular simulation, and docking of biological molecules.
 All the material is freely available on our Github repository and makes use of Vagrant/Virtualbox.

 * [INSTRUCT practical course: Advanced methods for the integration of diverse structural data with NMR data - April 2016](/education/INSTRUCT-practical-course/)